-Directs traffic flow & maintains order.
-Provides timely information regarding voter's correct poll location & Election Day registration documents.
+Directs traffic flow and maintains order.
+Monitors curb side voting area (alerting election judges when a vehicle is present).
+Provides timely information regarding voter's correct poll location and Election Day registration documents.
+Answers questions regarding language and/or disability assistance in the polling place.

-Roster/ePollbook Judge
+• Roster/Electronic Roster Judge

 Signs in voters who registered in advance of Election Day.
-Alerts voters to their record notations such as "A.B.," "challenges" & "see I.D."
+Alerts voters to their record notations such as "A.B.," "challenges" and "see I.D."